bmcorser/_bmcorser.github.io/blog/2017/08/23/from-the-ground-up.rst

-We set computers and desks and whiteboards up and I got a minimal Urho3D project up and running, figuring out enough about universe-C++ to start vaguely structuring the project wasn’t a lot of fun ... but I did it nonetheless.
+We set computers and desks and whiteboards up and I got a minimal Urho3D project up and running, figuring out enough about universe-C++ to start vaguely structuring the project wasn’t a lot of fun ... mostly because of the bewildering variety in styles of packaging libraries.

-The motivation of being able to write game programs was enough for me to make an effort to read through the documentation (Urho3D is `decent`_) like a grownup before starting typing.
-I find it hard not to immediately start implementing every new idea that is introduced, as it is introduced.
-I don’t know if this actually helps with memory retention, but it feels productive.
+The motivation of being able to write game programs was enough to make me sit down and read through the documentation like a grownup.
+Urho3D’s narrative documentation is `decent`_ and I was able to investigate the new ideas it introduced with small code experiments.
+I have found this to help with memory retention when learning feels like “a like a lot to take in”.

 .. _`decent`: https://urho3d.github.io/documentation/1.7/index.html

-I spent some time studying the Urho3D source code, and saw for the first time what a heavily class-based system looks like.
-I am not particularly interested in classes, the idea always seemed overly formal and I didn’t understand how such a structure would give rise to a fast program.
-C++ is very fast, but the “user experience” of the language is not always a pleasent one. 👺
+I spent quite some time studying the Urho3D source code, and saw for the first time what a heavily class-based system looks like.
+I am not particularly interested in classes, the idea always seemed overly formal and I didn’t understand how such a structure would help give rise to a fast or understandable program.
+C++ *is* very fast, but the “user experience” of the language is not always a pleasent one.

-Overall I quite enjoyed the architecture of Urho3D; on top of the classy base-structure, there is event layer which is an oddly familiar thing to see in C++.
-Generally I like event-based systems, but again, have never really considered them to be particularly fast (Celery was sloww, I ended up using huey!).
-However, event subscription and the emission of events seems too liberal, especially since program speed is the primary consideration; I found it difficult to see how this code could be fast enough to run at 60 fps.
+`👺`

+Overall I quite enjoyed the architecture of Urho3D; on top of the biscuit base of ``Object``, there is buttery event layer and some nice container classes that implement serialisable attributes.

+Attributes in Urho3D are implemented as a “variant” type which I understood as being a slightly simpler version of Python’s ``object``.
+A “variant” in Urho3D can hold one of a fixed set of concrete types such as ``int`` and ``double``, but also offers a vector and map type.
+All these are serialisable — for networking applications and for writing to disk.

-Urho3D offers other interfaces beyond the two mentioned above;\ [#]_ the result is that a programmer may write using whichever application paradigm\ [#]_ suits them.
+Urho3D offers other programmer interfaces beyond the two mentioned above;\ [#]_ the result is that a programmer may write using whichever application paradigm\
+[#]_ suits them.
 This needn’t produce programs that become difficult to reason about, in other words, programs that are either complex or complicated.
 On the contrary, discrete paradigms could be used to denote responsibility and aid separation of concerns.

 .. [#] An entity or component system, DOM-style access to the scene graph, a
     decent command line interface, etc.